snijderlab/stitch/BatchFiles.md

 ##### EnforceUnique (s)

 Determines of the paths/reads of this segment will be forced to the best template(s) or just all templates which score high enough.
 If your batchfiles contains multiple segments or segment groups the best placement for the read across all of these templates is forced.
-Setting this options for ing sets the default value for use in Recombine.
+Setting this options for TemplateMatching sets the default value for use in Recombine.
 Possible values: `True` and `False`.
 Default: `True`.

 ##### ForceGermlineIsoleucine (s)

 With this option on the program will force an Isoleucine (I) if the consensus sequence has a Leucine (L) as highest scoring amino acid and the template (germline for antibodies) contains an Isoleucine at that position.
-Setting this options for ing overrules the value set in Recombine.
+Setting this options for TemplateMatching overrules the value set in Recombine.
 Possible values: `True` and `False`.
 Default: `True`.

 ##### BuildTree (s)